Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Get-AzureRmRecoveryServicesAsrProtectionContainer.md

 PS C:\> $ProtectionContainers = Get-AzureRmRecoveryServicesAsrFabric | Get-AzureRmRecoveryServicesAsrProtectionContainer
 ```

-Gets all containers in all piped fabrics.
+Gets all the ASR protection containers in the specified ASR fabric (the pipeline input in the above example.)

 ## PARAMETERS

 ### -Fabric
-{{Fill Fabric Description}}
+Look for the protection container in the specified ASR fabric.

 ```yaml
 Type: ASRFabric